numoonchld/rust-essentials/README.md

 - after the function is finished,
     - the value passed into will be dropped from memory as the resource will go out of scope
     - the ownership of the resource can be transferred back with an return expression

+#### references

+- rust allows borrowing and using data without taking ownership of it
+- create references using the borrow operator: `&`

+>>> `&`: borrow operator

+- multiple immutable references allowed per scope
+    - no particular restrictions to the number of these in a given scope

+##### mutable referencing
+- allows for data modification along with data access of non-mutable referencing

+- only one mutable reference allowed per scope
+    - to prevent data races that occurs with multiple mutable references
+    - additional reference can neither be immutable or non-immutable
+    - only one reference per scope when it is a mutable reference